 - Emotional and spiritual support by a Hospice of the Red River Valley licensed social worker and chaplain for both the resident and their family.

-- Thirteen months of bereavement support from Hospice of the Red River Valley for family members and friends following the death of their loved one.
+- Thirteen months of grief support from Hospice of the Red River Valley for family members and friends following the death of their loved one.

 - Education that focuses on the patient’s condition, symptoms, medications and how to best care for a patient’s medical needs during this phase of the illness.

 - Supplies and medications for the terminal illness and related conditions.

 - Coordination of the resident’s care and medications across all of the medical providers, including the resident’s own doctors, hospice doctors, hospice nurses, hospice aides and facility staff.

 If you or your loved one resides in an assisted living or skilled nursing facility, you have a choice in hospice providers.
 Learn more about hospice care, the benefits and why we believe you should choose Hospice of the Red River Valley.
 You can also ask a staff member at your loved one’s facility to contact us to be involved in your care.

 In the decades since our organization was formed, we have touched the lives of countless families.
 Read what they have to say about Hospice of the Red River Valley and contact us for more information about how we can help you.

 About Hospice of the Red River Valley